 You may also want to add prunes and prune juice to your postsurgery diet.

 Avoid constipating foods.
 These include:

 - dairy products

 Constipation can cause painful and potentially serious complications when left untreated.
 These may include:

 The amount of time it takes you to feel relief can be affected by the amount of time you spent under anesthesia.
 Your time spent on narcotic painkillers may also affect your recovery time.

-You will usually experience relief within a few days if you’re taking stool softeners or fiber laxatives.
+If you’re taking stool softeners or fiber laxatives, you’ll usually experience relief within a few days.
 Stimulant laxatives and suppositories should work within 24 hours.
 If not, notify your doctor so that further measures can be taken.
-Other reasons to contact your doctor include:
+Also contact your doctor if you experience these symptoms:

 When it comes to constipation, relief can’t happen fast enough.
 The condition isn’t only painful.
 Straining can cause your surgical incision to reopen, which is a serious complication.